kennethd/empower-canvasser/README.md

 mounted docker volumes.
 For now, each restart will recreate the db from scratch, a few rows have been added during initialization.

-To verify your container is working:
+To verify your container is working (password is 'GoMamdani2026!'):
 ```sh
 $ docker exec -it empower-canvasser_db_1 mysql -D canvas_app -u canvasapp -p -e "SELECT * FROM canvas_activity;"
 Enter password: